Back to previous page

 Disability access level - easy

-• Toilets, elevated walkway to main lookout and visitor centre are wheelchair-accessible.
+• An accessible elevated walkway to the main lookout

 Prohibited